How to format an ebook for publishing

 About the Author

-On the other hand, if you’re publishing an eBook, you’ll have an “about the author” section for your book, both in the “author central” section and your main Amazon account.
+If you’re publishing an eBook, you don’t need a back cover instead, you’ll have an “about the author” section for your book, both in the “author central” section and your main Amazon account.

 What you need to do here is to keep your “about” description consistent with your book’s central theme.
 It is very important.

-It doesn’t matter how many certifications you must have had, your experience in the field you’re writing about can do a lot in boosting your perception to your prospective buyer…
+It doesn’t matter how many certifications you have, your experience in the field you’re writing about can do a lot in boosting your perception to a prospective reader…

 This is why it is always important you list your experience and related certifications in your about page.